This collection has access restrictions. For details, please see the restrictions.

 After his retirement from active politics, Elliott turned his attention to agriculture, writing, recreation, and issues of the day.
 As president of the Beaufort Agricultural Society and vice president of the South Carolina Agricultural Society, circa 1839, Elliott was zealous in his efforts to improve the South's agricultural system.
 Through articles and addresses, Elliott urged crop diversification and industrialization; he sought the appointment of an agricultural professorship at South Carolina College and the establishment of an experimental farm.
 In 1855 he represented South Carolina at the Paris Exposition and spoke to the Imperial Agricultural Society of France.

 Throughout the years, Elliott remained firm in his opposition to secession, believing the South's economy was insufficient for independence.
-He defended slavery, however, as "sanctioned by religion, conducive to good morals, and useful, nay indispensable," and supported the Confederacy during the Civil War.
+He defended slavery, however, and supported the Confederacy during the American Civil War.
 Using the pen name Agricola, he expressed his ideas on slavery in a series of letters which were later collected and published as The Letters of Agricola (1852).
-He frequently contributed other articles on various subjects to newspapers and magazines, including essays on somewhat lighter matters.
+He frequently contributed other articles on various subjects to newspapers and magazines, including essays on sporting pursuits.
 Assuming the pseudonyms of Piscator and Venator, he wrote sketches depicting hunting, fishing, and other low country recreational activities; these popular stories were published (and reprinted) as Carolina Sports by Land and Water (1846, 1856).

 In May 1817, Elliott married Ann Hutchinson Smith, daughter of Thomas Rhett Smith (1768-1829) and Anne Rebecca Skirving.
-Elliott's father-in-law, Thomas Rhett Smith, was a planter in St. Bartholomew Parish.
-Anne Rebecca Skirving Smith was the daughter of William Skirving (fl.
+Elliott's father-in-law, Thomas Rhett Smith, owned a plantation in St. Bartholomew Parish.
+Elliott's mother-in-law, Anne Rebecca Skirving Smith, was the daughter of William Skirving (fl.
 1766-1795) and his second wife, Anne Holland Hutchinson (fl.
 1769).
-Some of the land owned by William Elliott was inherited by his wife from William Skirving, who received a Chehaw plantation as a gift from his father, James Skirving; several plantations in St. Bartholomew from his first wife Mary Sacheverell (1750?-1768), daughter of Thomas Sacheverell (1723?-764); and land in St. Bartholomew, in Georgia, and in Charleston on the death of his second wife's father, Thomas Hutchinson (1714-1790?).
+Some of the land owned by William Elliott was inherited by his wife from her maternal grandfather William Skirving, who received a Chehaw plantation as a gift from his father, James Skirving; several plantations in St. Bartholomew from his first wife Mary Sacheverell (1750?-1768), daughter of Thomas Sacheverell (1723?-764); and land in St. Bartholomew, in Georgia, and in Charleston on the death of his second wife's father, Thomas Hutchinson (1714-1790?).

 Thomas Rhett Smith Elliott married Mary Cuthbert and lived at Balls plantation in St. Bartholomew parish.
 They had 13 children, of whom Phoebe and William are the only ones whose correspondence appears in these papers.

-In the aftermath of the Civil War, the Elliotts and Gonzaleses at Oak Lawn struggled to regain title to their land and to make a living from their plantations.
-Lack of funds limited the formal education of the Gonzales children.
+In the aftermath of the Civil War and no longer being able to exploit forced labor, the Elliotts and Gonzáleses at Oak Lawn struggled to regain title to their land and to make a living from their plantations.
+Lack of funds limited the formal education of the Gonzáles children.
 The two older boys, Ambrose and Narciso, worked as telegraphers and then as correspondents for the Charleston News and Courier to help support the family in the 1870s and 1880s.

-A chart illustrating the relationships of some of the Elliott and Gonzales family members whose papers appear in the collection is in the control file, and is available on request.Back to Top
+A chart illustrating the relationships of some of the Elliott and Gonzáles family members whose papers appear in the collection is available on request.Back to Top

-The central figure in the collection before the Civil War is William Elliott.
+The central figure in the collection before the American Civil War is William Elliott.
 The letters to his wife during sessions of the state legislature or when he was travelling in the North or in Europe comprise a large part of the antebellum correspondence.
 Political observations and discussion are most often found in letters written between 1818 and 1832, the period covering Elliott's tenures in the state legislature.
-Elliott travelled frequently to health resorts, such as Saratoga Springs, and to northern cities such as New York and Boston.
-His letters from these places describe customs, economic conditions, and prominent people, as well as the countryside.
+Topics of discussion include trafficking, then called hiring out, of enslaved people; an act of resistance plotted by enslaved people; and Elliotts frequent travel to health resorts, such as Saratoga Springs, and to northern cities such as New York and Boston.
+His letters from these places describe customs, economic conditions, politically and socially influential people, and the countryside.
 Similar observations fill letters written during trips to Europe in 1853 and 1855.
-Letters to William Elliott from his mother, his wife, and his children report on plantation management, crops, and slaves, and give news of relatives and neighbors.
+Letters to William Elliott from his mother, his wife, and his children report on enslaved people, plantation management, and crops, and give news of relatives and neighbors.
 Only a few letters about meetings with publishers in New York, two diary volumes, and a few drafts of essays and poems document William Elliott's career as a writer.

-Post-Civil War correspondence reveals the property entanglements and financial difficulties of the Elliotts as they tried to rebuild their plantations in the aftermath of the war.
-Correspondence in these years also documents the education and early professional lives of Ambrose and Narciso Gonzales.
-Ambrose and Narciso wrote letters filled with wide ranging political observations, details of school and work activities, and laments about the prejudices they encountered against their Gonzales heritage.
+Post-Civil War correspondence reveals the property entanglements and financial difficulties of the Elliotts as they tried to rebuild their plantations in the aftermath of the war and without the ability to exploit forced labor.
+Correspondence in these years also documents time spent in Havana, Cuba, and the education and early professional lives of Ambrose and Narciso Gonzáles as telegraphers and journalists.
+Ambrose and Narciso wrote letters filled with wide ranging political observations, details of school and work activities, and laments about the prejudices they encountered against their Gonzáles heritage.
 Few letters about the early years of their newspaper The State are included here.
 Many letters about the genealogies of the Elliott and Smith and related families are included in files for the 1890s.

 There are many undated letters in the collection.
 The largest number of these are letters of Mary Elliott Johnstone, written to her mother, Ann Hutchinson Smith Elliott, and her sisters, Ann and Emily Elliott, between 1848 and 1900.
 These letters are filled with news of her children, friends, and neighbors, but are identified only by place of writing and not by date.